Bauepete/simple-custom-element-easy-loading/README.md

 - The functionality of the custom element is defined in `FancyParagraph.js`.
 The template which is used to populate the shadow DOM of `fancy-paragraph` is loaded from here dynamically from an extra file called `fancy-paragraph.html`.

 - Finally the html template refers to a css file `fancy-header.css` via the standard `<link rel="stylesheet" ...>` method.

+## LoadTemplate
+A first shot to get the template file read via the async fetch interface.
+This makes a kind of a hack necessary to get the result back to the caller.
+Though I do not really like it this is the only way I was able to get the problem solved.